czj-Crazy/rails-pangu/README.md

 #### Configure mailgun environment

-Before using mailgun, you should register a mailgun account on [Mailgun Official website](https://www.mailgun.com/) .
-After this is done, you only need to add these environment config in docker-compose.yml.
+Before using mailgun, you should register a mailgun account on [Mailgun Official website](https://www.mailgun.com/).
+Having it done, you only need to add these environment config in docker-compose.yml.

 ```yml
 MAILGUN_EMAIL_FROM: [send_template_from_name]